 - Space is at a premium

 As the name suggests, a van conversion motorhome started life as a panel van and has been fitted out for living in.
-The company that carried out the conversion won’t have made any significant alterations to the bodywork, other than created openings for windows, vents and services.
+The company that carried out the conversion won’t have made any significant alterations to the bodywork, other than creating openings for windows, vents and utilities.
 Some are barely distinguishable from a delivery van.

-Technically speaking, campervans are also van conversions; the difference between them and a motorhome basically comes down to size.
-The Volkswagen California, for instance, is a campervan that’s based on the mid-size VW Transporter van.
+The line between a campervan and a van conversion motorhome is very and many people don’t make a distinction at all.
+If it’s based on a panel van, they call it camper.
+But, if you do make distinction, it basically comes down to size.
+The Volkswagen California, for instance, is a campervan that’s based on the VW Multivan MPV.
 The Volkswagen Grand California, on the other hand, is a motorhome based on the big VW Crafter van.

 Advantages